temporalio/documentation/docs/content/why-temporal.md

 **Temporal design approach**

 The Temporal Platform approach aims to encapsulate and implement the entire business logic in a simple function or object method.
-Thanks to the Temporal Platform, the function/method is stateful, and the implementer doesn't need to employ any additional systems to ensure durability and fault tolerance.
+Thanks to the Temporal Platform, the function/method is durably stateful, and the implementer doesn't need to employ any additional systems to ensure consistency and fault tolerance.

 Here are example Workflow Definitions that implement the subscription management use case in Java, Go, and PHP: